rtm516/GeyserMC-wiki/Using-Geyser-with-Consoles.md

 [![Nintendo Switch BedrockConnect](https://img.youtube.com/vi/zalT_oR1nPM/0.jpg)](https://www.youtube.com/watch?v=zalT_oR1nPM)

 # PlayStation 4
+1. Go to your PS4 Home screen.
+2. Go to Settings.
+3. Go to Network.
+4. Select Set Up Internet connection.
+5. If you are using wired internet, select "Use LAN Cable", otherwise choose "Use Wi-Fi".
+6. Select the Custom network creation mode.
+7. Select Automatic IP Address.
+8. For DHCP Host Name, make sure you select Do Not Specify.
+9. Under DNS Settings, select Manual.
+10. Enter the BedrockConnect IP for the preferred Primary DNS (Multiple options depending on region can be found on the [BedrockConnect Github Page](https://github.com/Pugmatt/BedrockConnect)) and something like Google or Cloudfare's IP for the Secondary DNS (8.8.8.8 or 1.1.1.1).

+## Alternative Methods
-Unfortunately at this time, PS4 does not have any external server support.
-However, there are ways around this by emulating a LAN game on your network on another device.
+PS4 now has external server support, but if you'd rather try emulating a LAN game on your network on another device, here's how you'd do that.

 *Note that this method will also work with any other Bedrock platform other than Nintendo Switch.*

-### Using a PC with a PlayStation 4
+### Using a PC
 If you have a PC, you can use [Phantom](https://github.com/jhead/phantom).

-### Using an Android Device with a PlayStation 4
+### Using an Android Device
 If you have an Android device, you have several options:
 - [Work in progress Geyser Android app](https://github.com/rtm516/GeyserAndroid)
 - [MC Lan Proxy (Trial)](https://discord.com/channels/613163671870242838/613194762249437245/770699493482037310)
 - [MC Lan Proxy (Paid)](https://play.google.com/store/apps/details?id=com.luzenna.mineproxydroid)
 - [MC Server Connector](https://play.google.com/store/apps/details?id=com.smokiem.mcserverconnector)

-### Using an iOS device with a PlayStation 4
+### Using an iOS device
 If you have an iOS 14+ device, you can use [BedrockTogether](https://apps.apple.com/app/bedrocktogether/id1534593376).